Celebrate summer with this sweet, tart Strawberry Rhubarb Galette! It’s perfect with a scoop of vanilla ice cream.

 Strawberry Rhubarb Filling

 - Mix together almonds and sugar in a small bowl.
-Sprinkle over crust.
+Set aside.

-- Toss rhubarb, strawberries, and cornstarch together.
-Toss mixture until cornstarch is fully combined.
+- Toss rhubarb, strawberries, and cornstarch together in medium bowl until fully combined.

-Place filling in the center of the dough.
+Place strawberry rhubarb mixture in the center of the dough.

-Brush crust with egg and top with raw sugar.
+Brush crust with beaten egg and top with raw sugar.

 Bake for 35-40 minutes until crust is golden brown and fruit is bubbling.
 Remove from oven and let cool on wire rack.